Shaurya-Sarma/schoolie-gui/README.md

 ## Mobile

-Schoolie has a responsive and fluid layotu so that it is accessible on smaller screens.
+Schoolie has a responsive and fluid layout so that it is accessible on smaller screens.
 Furthermore, Schoolie will be released as an app on the Google Play Store (as of now).

 ## Extra Information